microsoft/ApplicationInsights-JS/API-reference.md

 `absoluteUrl` | Absolute url used to make the dependency request `pathName` | Path part of the absolute url
 `totalTime` | Total request time
-`success` | Indicates if the request was sessessful `resultCode` | Response code returned by the dependency request
+`success` | Indicates if the request was successful `resultCode` | Response code returned by the dependency request